thibautjombart/adegenet_docker/README.md

 ### Rstudio server

-This approach is aimed at regular users, is the use the image to start a Rstudio server, which enable the user to start a Rstudio session within a web browser, with the devel version of *adegenet* and its dependencies pre-installed.
+This approach is aimed at regular users, and is meant to be used with the `adegenet_server` image.
+This image is used to start a Rstudio server, which enable the user to start a Rstudio session within a web browser, with the devel version of *adegenet* and its dependencies pre-installed.

 This image is started by typing:
 ```
-docker run -d -p 8787:8787 thibautjombart/adegenet
+docker run -d -p 8787:8787 thibautjombart/adegenet_server
 ```

 A Rstudio session can then be started by opening a web browser and going to the URL `127.0.0.1:8787` (or `localhost:8787`).
 The login and password are 'rstudio'.
+Also note that the port (8787) can be changed if necessary.